Analysis | Top Republicans are giving Trump a pass on his ‘illegal vote’ claims

 - House Minority Leader Kevin McCarthy (R-Calif.) on Fox News: “President Trump won this election.”
 (That’s false, and at the time he said it Thursday night, no major network had called the race for either candidate.)

 - Sen. Lindsey O. Graham (R-S.C.), also on Fox News: “Philadelphia elections are crooked as a snake.
 Why are they shutting people out?
 Because they don’t want people to see what they’re doing.”
 (That would seem a red herring that contains no evidence of fraud.
 On Thursday, a federal judge allowed Republicans and Democrats to observe the counting of ballots while criticizing the Trump campaign’s legal team for trying to stop the count.
-Lawyers for Philadelphia said thee was no shutting out of observers earlier, but that one GOP representative was removed after refusing to abide by social distancing rules aimed at preventing the spread of the coronavirus, reported The Post’s Jon Swaine.)
+Lawyers for Philadelphia said there was no shutting out of observers earlier, but that one GOP representative was removed after refusing to abide by social distancing rules aimed at preventing the spread of the coronavirus, reported The Post’s Jon Swaine.)

-- Sen. Ted Cruz (R-Texas), also on Fox News: “Look, that’s exactly right,” he said, when host Sean Hannity asked if Pennsylvania should “invalidate” its results and hold another election.
+- Sen. Ted Cruz (R-Tex.), also on Fox News: “Look, that’s exactly right,” he said, when host Sean Hannity asked if Pennsylvania should “invalidate” its results and hold another election.

-The spectrum for these major Republican players seems to run from willingly helping the president of the United States try to undermine a legitimate election to careful not to provoke him by undermining his narrative.
+The spectrum for these major Republican players seems to run from willingly helping the president of the United States try to undermine a legitimate election to being careful not to provoke him by undermining his narrative.

 So far, the Trump campaign has yet to produce any evidence of fraud.
 Judges in two different states threw out their cases on Thursday for that reason.